 For question #1, we simply need to have a new mindset towards our role as consumers of network services.
 Without losing much functionality, we can conduct our social networking in a "federated" fashion instead of the prevailing mode of gathering at a single behemoth platform such as Facebook.
 Actually this "federated" approach has been around for quite some time, with the email being the most familiar one.
 We choose to attach ourselves to a specific email service provider such as Gmail, Hotmail, or Yahoo Mail, and send or receive emails to others who may not belong to the same email service.
 To send an email to someone else not on the same email platform as your own, we simply name his/her email account ID with a suffix like so: "email@example.com".
 We don't require our friends and colleagues to sign up for the same email service platform before being able to communicate with us through emails.
 Similar federated social networking can be achieved, with "matrix.org" being the most successful and feature rich.
 Riding on the federated social network framework, you don't lose your friends and family on Facebook but gain additional contacts through other social networks fully insulated from Facebook.
 You can even roll your own "homeservers" to construct your own private social networks with 100% ownership without relying on anyone else.

 For question #2, you need infrastructure support.
-Right now most of the resources on public Internet are monopolized by a limited few who managed to occupy disproportionally large amount of network resources, public IP addresses included, during the "land grab" phase of the Internet growth.
+Right now most of the resources on the public Internet are monopolized by a limited few who managed to occupy a disproportionately large amount of network resources, public IP addresses included, during the "land grab" phase of the Internet growth.
 Even the domain names are pretty much taken by those DNS grabbers.

 The advent of IoT is about to turn the service-provider centric Internet upside down.
 The well touted shortage of IPv4 public addresses is a crucial issue only to service providers, who want to continue their monopoly on network resources and preserve the status quo without an inkling of what are going to transpire: